Making Ink – ARMA

 Choice of two loan boxes to choose from – the Northside loan box and/or the Southside loan box.
 Created by local community groups with activities and workshops relating to the culture and heritage in these areas.

-This 20 minute video workshop introduces Primary School students to animal based collections at the Hunt Museum.
-Students learn how artists throughout history have depicted animals in their art, and why certain animals are important to different cultures.
-Students will be introduced to the online research tools that will help them complete the Animal Hunt 3D online activity.
+This 20 minute video workshop introduces Primary School pupils to animal based collections at the Hunt Museum.
+Pupils learn how artists throughout history have depicted animals in their art, and why certain animals are important to different cultures.
+Pupils will be introduced to the online research tools that will help them complete the Animal Hunt 3D online activity.

 History